-- I have practiced in a variety of settings including Cook Children's Medical Center, Corphealth Managed Care (mental health insurance company), Aegon-Transamerica Long-term Care Insurance company, and currently work as an Intake and Assessment clinician in the Emergency Department and a Group Counselor for the PHP and IOP programs at Baylor All Saints Hospital downtown Fort Worth.
+- I have practiced in a variety of settings including Cook Children's Medical Center, Corphealth Managed Care (mental health insurance company), Aegon-Transamerica Long-term Care Insurance company, and currently work as an Intake and Assessment clinician in the Emergency Department at Baylor All Saints Hospital downtown Fort Worth.

 - My private office is located at 1810 8th Ave., Ste.
 B204 (2nd floor), Fort Worth, Texas 76110

 Your Supervision Fee ($75 per session) Includes the Following

 - Individual weekly sessions.
 Virtual Supervision is always an option (I promise I won't judge your bedhead or pjs).

 - Feedback and guidance on counseling techniques, diagnosis, assessments, ethics, and application of theories.